stonybrook-lin539-f21/main/source/background/sets/02_operations.md

 Sets can be combined with each other in various ways.
 Sometimes this is used as yet another way to define sets, and sometimes it is an actual construction process where multiple sets serve as the input to some mechanism that returns a single set as the output.
-You'll see many examples of both throughout the course.
+You'll see many examples of both usages throughout the course.

 ## Union